-Child Advocacy Centres (CACs) are child-focused centres that provide a trauma-informed, coordinated approach to investigation, intervention, treatment and prosecution in child abuse cases and minimizes the impact of child abuse on the victim and the family by:
+Child Advocacy Centres (CACs) are child-focused centres that provide a trauma-informed, coordinated approach to investigation, intervention, treatment & prosecution in child abuse cases.
+CACs minimize the impact of child abuse on the victim & the family by:

-- Reducing the number of times the child/youth victim has to repeat the communication of their experience
+- Reducing the number of times the child/youth victim has to repeat their experience of abuse

-- Providing a faster and more streamlined investigation process
+- Providing a faster & more streamlined investigation process

-- Increases timely access to support and therapeutic resources for child/youth victims and their families
+- Increasing timely access to support & therapeutic resources for child/youth victims & their families

-- Provides long-term support and follow-up for the child/youth and their family
+- Providing long-term support & follow-up for the child/youth and their family

-CACs provide a leading practice in joint investigation intended to serve the developmental and emotional needs of young victims through the dovetailing of investigation and criminal justice while providing follow-up mental health needs.
+CACs provide a leading practice in joint investigation intended to serve the developmental & emotional needs of young victims through the dovetailing of investigation & criminal justice while providing follow-up mental health needs.

 Visit CAC Canada website’s to learn more: http://cac-cae.ca/